northwood-labs/devsec-ui/content/learning/tls/gost-r.md

 ## Summary

 [GOST] is a set of international technical standards maintained by the Euro-Asian Council for Standardization, Metrology, and Certification.
 Originally developed by the Soviet Union, GOST standards cover various industries and are adopted by several CIS countries.
-They were declassified in 1994.
+They were declassified in 1994, and are the equivalent of the U.S. [DES]({{% relref "DES" %}}).

 [GOST R] is a set of encryption standards for use by the government of the Russian Federation, and has **NOT** been accepted as an international standard.
 Its security has **NOT** proven and its use is **NOT** recommended by the IETF.